ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-* A list of descriptors where the dependent values are processed.
+* Descriptors list where the dependent values are processed.

 In the example, we return the interface descriptor
   since that is the one handling interfaces.
 ```go
 RetrieveDependencies: []string{ifDescriptorName},